Natalia Vlaschenko

-Natalia Vlaschenko (11 September 1960, Zhytomyr, Ukrainian SSR) is a Ukrainian journalist, theatrologist, screenwriter, television presenter, playwright, producer, columnist, publisher and contributing editor.
+Natalia Viktorivna Vlaschenko (Наталія Вікторівна Влащенко; 11 September 1960) is a Ukrainian journalist, theatrologist, screenwriter, television presenter, playwright, producer, columnist, publisher, and contributing editor.
 She is the general producer of the Ukrainian TV-channel "ZIK", the ex-editor-in-chief of the Ukrainian socio-political magazine "Public people", and Honored Journalist of Ukraine.

 She is the host of the political talk show "Narod proti", the programs "Pershi-drugi", "HARD with Vlaschenko" and the final talk show "Special project with Natasha Vlaschenko" on the "ZIK" TV-channel.
 Since 2018, she has been hosting the YouTube vlog "Vlast vs Vlaschenko".

 She is included in the rating of the 100 most influential women in Ukraine by Focus magazine in 2017, 2018 and 2019.

 She is a member of the Council for Freedom of Speech at the Office of the President of Ukraine.

 Biography

 In 2011, she co-authored the book "Animal Dialogues" with Yevhen Minko.

 In 2014–2017, Vlaschenko worked on the TV channel "112 Ukraine".

 In February 2017, Vlaschenko became the creative producer of the Ukrainian TV channel "ZIK" and presented the book “Theft, or White Sun of Crimea”.
 In August, she became the general producer of the Ukrainian TV channel "ZIK".

 In 2017 and 2018, she was included in the rating of the 100 most influential women in Ukraine by Focus magazine and was awarded the Ukrainian Woman of the "Third Millennium Award" in the "Rating" section.

 In 2019, she is again included in the rating of the 100 most influential women in Ukraine, according Focus magazine.